TecDvr/hydrate-client/README.md

 * Users register to the application with a unique username and password
 * Users determine their daily water consumption goal based on 8oz glasses of water
 * Users add or subtract the amount of water they have consumed throughout the day
+* User may opt in or out of receiving text message reminders
 * Users have a visual reference of their goal and the amount of water that has been consumed throughout the week

 ## Sneak Peak of Hydrate